19h47/publications/README.md

 ### Plugin

-- Upload the folder `images` to the `/wp-content/plugins/` directory
+- Upload the folder `publications` to the `/wp-content/plugins/` directory
 - Activate the plugin through the __Plugins__ menu in WordPress

 ## References